 - The virus spreads from one person to another in the form of a droplet infection, primarily via close contact with individuals who are suspected of having been infected and who exhibit any symptoms which are characteristic of the virus, primarily a cough.

-- The incubation period for the virus ranges from two to fourteen days, and lasting five days on average.
+- The incubation period for the virus ranges from two to fourteen days.
 An individual may be infectious for up to two days before they develop COVID-19 symptoms or before testing positive for SARS-CoV-2.
 The virus may also spread via contact with individuals who are suspected of having been infected and who only exhibit very mild symptoms.

 - The main measures for the prevention of the infection which is caused by coronaviruses include good hand hygiene, social distancing, wearing a mask, and avoiding touching your eyes, nose, or mouth with unclean hands.